 Our summer instructor staff is comprised of certified teachers from Guilford County and surrounding communities, as well as environmental education professionals.
 Our LEGO® camps also have our techno-whiz college students as instructors under the guidance of our Robotics Coordinator.
 Paid assistants and our summer “teen corps” volunteers lend a hand in classes.

 Clothing should be comfortable for indoor and outdoor, hands-on activities.
 Closed-toe shoes and socks are suggested (required for Animal Care Camp and field courses).
 No flip-flops or roller sneakers allowed.
 Please leave all electronics at home.
 Label snacks and lunches.
 A water bottle is recommended.

 All morning camps take a snack break.
 Only 3 hour LEGO® afternoon camps take a snack break.
 Please send a snack and drink (water is great!).
 Lunch Bunch students will need to bring a (non-refrigerated) bag lunch and drink.

 Discipline issues are rare, but do occur.
 Initially, instructors will discuss the behavior with the camper.
-If the behavior persists, the camper will spend “quiet time” in the office of the Director of Education.
+If the behavior persists, the camper will spend “quiet time” in the Education Department office.
 Behavior issues will be brought to the attention of the parent in order to work together toward an appropriate solution.